 By the way, this type of scam when online dating on social media sites is also called

 The preferred target for this type of scam are middle-aged and advanced women.

 What to look out for in military romance scams

 Official websites of U.S. militants receive hundreds of complaints every day about such cases.
 The victims mostly state that the uniformed officials tell them about many false services for which they require money – for communication fee, transportation cost or medical fee.

 It is natural for you to trust an army man when he discloses about his problems.
-You understand that he really could be in a remote area from where he cannot reach out to his family or not take proper care of himself.
+You understand that he really could be in a remote area from where he cannot reach out to his family members or not take proper care of himself.

 With a hope to find a life partner in him, you do not even think twice before trying to help him.
 But how much are you getting to know a person on a mere dating app like Tinder?

-Victims of such scams dwell under the impression of helping a person in need.
+Victims of such online scams dwell under the impression of helping a person in need.
 But more often than not, they give their money to a scammer and lose thousands of dollars in the process.